 Methodology 1 – KNN

-K-Nearest Neighbors
+K-Nearest Neighbours

-The KNN (k-nearest neighbors) is the most common neighborhood-based method is k-nearest neighbors (KNN).
-To label each new point, KNN looks at a k number (where k is an integer value) of nearest labeled points and has these already labeled neighbors vote on how to label the new point.
+The KNN (k-nearest neighbours) is the most common neighbourhood-based method is k-nearest neighbours (KNN).
+To label each new point, KNN looks at a k number (where k is an integer value) of nearest labelled points and has these already labelled neighbours vote on how to label the new point.
 In Python, by default, KNN uses Euclidean distance to measure what is closest.

 The choice of k is very important.
 If k is set to a very low value, KNN becomes very flexible, drawing highly nuanced boundaries and potentially overfitting the data.
 If k is set to a very high value, KNN becomes inflexible, drawing a too rigid boundary and potentially underfitting the data.